Omikhleia/awesome-sile-books/sile-maths/README.md

 ## Note

-The initial edition was generated with a special build of SILE, derived from SILE 0.15.7 and early some additional fixes from either the main branch or proposed Pull Requests.
+The initial edition was generated with a special build of SILE, derived from SILE 0.15.7 and additional fixes from either the main branch or proposed Pull Requests.

 ## License